If you've ever felt like you were missing from your own story, this piece is for you—and the child you once were.

 Like a watercolor left in the rain, I learned to disappear in plain sight before I learned to tie my shoes.

-Not the dramatic vanishing of fairy tales—no puff of smoke, no magic words.
-Just the slow erasure that happens when you realize the person you're becoming has no reflection in the world around you.
+It was a slow erasure that happens when you realize the person you're becoming has no reflection in the world around you.
 No stories.
 No futures.
 No proof that boys like you grow up to be anything at all.

-The silence wasn't cruel.
-It was complete.
+The silence was complete.

 The Violence of Invisibility